Weighted simple games and the topology of simplicial complexes: Simplicial complex formulas for power indices of games with unfeasible coalitions

-\begin{subsubsection}{UN Security Council example} Consider the United Nations Security Council (the details are explained in Example \ref{SSS:UN}).
-With the Shapley-Shubik power index, the permanent members have considerably more power than the non-permanent members; unrestricted, each PM has $19.6\%$ of the voting power while each NPM has $0.19\%$ of the voting power.
+\begin{subsubsection}{UN Security Council} Consider the United Nations Security Council one more time (see Example \ref{SSS:UN}).
+With the Shapley-Shubik index, the permanent members have considerably more power than the non-permanent members; unrestricted, each PM has $19.6\%$ of the voting power while each NPM has $0.19\%$ of the voting power.
 As we consider two cases, one where a PM and NPM1 are quarelling, and the other where NPM1 and NPM2 are quarelling, the power shifts, but only by about a fifth of a percent.
 See Figure 4.

 \end{subsubsection}